-The countryside is filled with pretty little villages in the UK, often nestled in some of our loveliest landscapes.
+The countryside is filled with pretty little villages in the UK, often nestled in some of our most scenic landscapes.

-Their quiet streets, with stone cottages, nostalgic shops and charming pubs provide the perfect place for a relaxing short break.
+Their quiet streets, with stone cottages, nostalgic shops and charming pubs provide the perfect place for a relaxing short break, when we're allowed to travel again.

-Here’s our pick of the prettiest villages in the UK and some wonderful ways to visit them on holiday.
+Here’s our pick of the prettiest villages in the UK and some wonderful ways to visit them on holiday when it's safe to travel again.

 Portree, Isle of Skye